adampgiles/CI_PP1_PYG/README.md

 ### Colour
 The site's colour scheme consists of five key colours; White, off-white, mid-grey, off-black and light-orange.
 Off-white and off-black where used in each section to ensure there was adequate contrast, with UI components in the accent-colour of light-orange.
 Mid-grey was used for the english lodge names.
 White and off-white were alternated between for ajacent sections, to clearly define the sections.
 ![Alt text](/assets/docs/features/colourScheme.png "Colour Scheme")

+### Fonts

+Two fonts were used on the site; Montserrat for the main site font, which is a clear and legible font.
+With Uncial Antiqua bringing a celtic and regal feel to the website, while maintaining readability.